What is insurance call center outsourcing and what does it cover?

 Run the pilot for 60 to 90 days.
 Measure everything: customer satisfaction scores, first call resolution, handle times, compliance adherence, and escalation rates.
 Compare those metrics against your in-house benchmarks.
 If the results meet your standards, expand the scope.
 If they do not, you have learned what needs to change before committing more volume.

 Insurance outsourcing is not a shortcut.
 It requires real investment in partner selection, training, and ongoing quality management.
 For carriers weighing whether to build internally or partner externally, comparing in-house vs outsourced operations can help clarify which functions belong where.
+To see what a successful insurance outsourcing engagement looks like in practice, our insurance live transfers case study walks through a real program from launch to results, and our Jamaica-based insurance live transfer service page details the team structure and pricing for warm-transfer programs.
 But for carriers willing to do that work, outsourcing offers a path to better policyholder experiences, lower operational costs, and the flexibility to handle volume swings without constantly hiring and laying off staff.

 Frequently Asked Questions